 CS 11033 COMPUTER APPLICATIONS - This hands-on training in software applications includes word processing, spreadsheet, database, and multimedia presentations along with an introduction to computer and internet basics.
 Students are advised that typing a minimum of 30 wpm is recommended and OT 11084 Keyboarding/Data Entry is suggested as a co-requisite for those with slower typing speeds.
-Students may challenge this course though Credit by Examination and payment of related fees.
+Students may challenge this course through Credit by Examination and payment of related fees.
 ACTS equivalent course number is CPSI1003.
+Offered Fall, Spring, and Summer semesters.